Russian speculative fiction: 18th and early 19th centuries

 While science fiction did not emerge in Russia as a coherent genre until the early 20th century, many of its aspects, such as utopia or imaginary voyage, are found in earlier Russian works.

 Fedor Dmitriev-Mamonov's anti-clerical A Philosopher Nobleman.
 The Allegory (Дворянин-философ. Аллегория, 1769) is considered prototypical to science fiction.
 It is a voltairean conte philosophique influenced by Micromégas.

 Utopia was a major genre of early Russian speculative fiction.
 The first utopia in Russian was a short story by Alexander Sumarokov, "A Dream of Happy Society" (1759).
 Two early utopias in form of imaginary voyage are Vasily Levshin's Newest Voyage (1784, also the first Russian "flight" to the Moon) and Mikhail Shcherbatov's Journey to the Land of Ophir.
-Pseudo-historical heroic romances in classical settings (modeled on Fenelon's Telemaque) by Fyodor Emin, Mikhail Kheraskov, Pavel Lvov and Pyotr Zakharyin were also utopian.
+Pseudo-historical heroic romances in classical settings (modeled on Fénelon's Telemaque) by Fyodor Emin, Mikhail Kheraskov, Pavel Lvov and Pyotr Zakharyin were also utopian.
 Ancient Night of the Universe (1807), an epic poem by Semyon Bobrov, is the first work of Russian Cosmism.
-Some of Faddei Bulgarin's tales are set in the future, others exploited themes of hollow earth and space flight, as did Osip Senkovsky's Fantastic Voyages of Baron Brambeus.
+Some of Faddei Bulgarin's tales are set in the future, others exploited themes of hollow earth and space flight, as did Osip Senkovsky's satirical fantasy series Fantastic Voyages of Baron Brambeus.